Bachelor of Laws (LLB)

 What are some of the career paths available to graduates with a University of London Bachelor of Laws (LLB) from EUB?

-As a graduate of the LLB programme, you’ll be well-prepared for diverse legal career paths, both in Bahrain and internationally.
+As a graduate of the LLB programme, you will be well-prepared for diverse legal career paths, both in Bahrain and internationally.
 These include roles such as in-house counsel for companies, legal practitioner, legal advisor for private and public organisations, diplomat, and academic.
 The programme is designed to help you become part of a professional global community.
 The strong foundation it provides equips you for success in various legal settings.

 Does the curriculum incorporate Bahraini law alongside English law principles?